jeffreyan11/laser-chess-engine/README.md

 Estimated ELO is currently 2100-2200, tested using Stockfish 280615 64 BMI2 (https://stockfishchess.org/) (Commit 112607b on https://github.com/official-stockfish/Stockfish) and cutechess-cli (http://cutechess.com/).
 The tests were performed on one core of a i5-5200u processor with 15 sec + 0.05 sec/move time controls.
 The code was compiled with MinGW, GCC version 4.9.2.

 Known issues:
-getPseudoLegalChecks() does not handle any discovered checks properly isCheckMove() ignores en passant and castling and needs debugging tunemagic command leaks a large amount of memory
+isCheckMove() ignores en passant and castling and does not handle pawn/king moves to give discovered check correctly tunemagic command leaks a large amount of memory